kallehed/compiler-dodecahedron/README.md

 This was fixed by calling `fflush(stdout)` at the end of _start

 Accidentally read the bytecode at a 1-index offset, leading to EVERYTHING getting misinterpreted , lead to un-debuggable segfault for some reason >:(

+Incredibly STUPID and ANNOYING error, that seemed to replicate everywhere without giving a trace of itself, only infecting other pieces of code, making me debug something COMPLETELY different for hours because I THOUGHT something was wrong with my c ffi.
+AHHHH
+I got an i1 from a comparison, then I loaded that into a alloca memory, not realizing that it would only set ONE bit of my 64 bit register memory.
+SO later when I tried to use the alloca memory, everything failed because it already had bits somewhere else.

 # OLD syntax
 ```